skuplax/rodrigo_radio/README.md

    - Install and optionally enable the systemd service

 4. **Set up Spotify** (if using Spotify sources):
+   - The install script will prompt you to set up Spotify Web API authentication
+   - You can skip this and set it up later if needed
-   See the "Spotify Setup" section below for detailed instructions.
+   - See the "Spotify Setup" section below for detailed instructions

 5. **Configure your sources**:
    ```bash